UnicornInteractiveCo/Unity-Web3-MetaMask-Polygon-Plugin/README.md

 Unity Game Engine (tested on 2022.3.48f1)
 MetaMask Wallet web browser plugin (tested on Brave, Firefox)

-Polygon Amoy in your wallet (i.e. fake digital test cash) https://polygon.technology/blog/introducing-the-amoy-testnet-for-polygon-pos
+Polygon Amoy in your wallet (i.e. fake digital test cash)<br/>
+https://polygon.technology/blog/introducing-the-amoy-testnet-for-polygon-pos

-Get some here Polygon Faucet or, https://faucet.polygon.technology/
+Get some here Polygon Faucet or,<br/>
+https://faucet.polygon.technology/

-Polygon be stingy, so request in bulk https://docs.google.com/forms/d/e/1FAIpQLSe4npoGldJknEs9EBtPaV3AS-0HTso2IuMWDCiMmLEMCx8euQ/viewform
+Polygon be stingy, so request in bulk<br/>
+https://docs.google.com/forms/d/e/1FAIpQLSe4npoGldJknEs9EBtPaV3AS-0HTso2IuMWDCiMmLEMCx8euQ/viewform

 From their website: "Please be aware that there is a set limit of 100 tokens per project every 90 days.
 All requests exceeding this amount will not be fulfilled."